MoFin Lending logo

 MoFin Lending Review

 MoFin Lending operates as a direct hard money lender focused exclusively on real estate investors rather than traditional homebuyers.
 The company positions itself as an alternative to conventional mortgage lenders by targeting investors seeking rapid funding for investment properties across multiple strategies including fix-and-flip projects, rental property acquisitions, and ground-up construction.
-MoFin markets itself as a specialized lender that understands investor needs and offers flexibility that traditional banks typically don't provide.
+MoFin markets itself as a listed lender that understands investor needs and offers flexibility that traditional banks typically don't provide.

 MoFin offers three primary loan products: Bridge Loans (12-18 month terms for fix-and-flip and value-add properties with rates from 8.25%-10.25%), Rental Loans (30-year fixed-term loans for single properties or portfolios with rates from 5.75%-7.875%), and Construction Loans (12-18 month terms for 1-4 unit residential properties with rates from 8.50%-10.50%).
 All loan products require a minimum loan amount of $150,000.
 The rental loan product notably qualifies borrowers based on rental property income rather than personal income, and includes options for short-term rentals like Airbnb and VRBO properties.
 Bridge and construction loans include no prepayment penalties and interest-only options.

 However, MoFin's loan products come with significantly higher interest rates than conventional mortgages (8.25%-10.50% on short-term products, 5.75%-7.875% on rental products), reflecting the hard money lender model.
 The company's focus is exclusively on investment properties—not primary residences, owner-occupied homes, or borrowers without real estate investment experience.
 Minimum loan amounts of $150,000 exclude smaller investors.
-While marketed as "transparent," the website provides limited detail about underwriting criteria, loan-to-value ratios, required down payments, or specific closing cost structures.
+While marketed as "listed," the website provides limited detail about underwriting criteria, loan-to-value ratios, required down payments, or specific closing cost structures.
 The lender's products are designed for a niche audience of active real estate investors with established portfolios or experienced operators.

 Services & Features